I would like to draw attention to this significant paper by Sven Ulrich and his co-authors for this useful and significant paper on TCP .

 I have repeatedly expressed the view that carefully evaluated clinical opinion and experience is superior to many, if not most, drug trials.
 This review highlights that the superiority of TCP in anergic depression relates to a relatively small number of studies were the total number of patients treated is a fraction of the number of patients I have treated in my career.

-One does not need a double-blind trial to recognise that a patient with severe retarded depression has got better, gone home, and gone back to work within a month of starting TCP — despite all the fanfare and pseudoscience, it really is that simple.
-See the Professor’s story
+One does not need a double-blind trial to recognise that a patient with severe retarded depression has got better, gone home, and gone back to work within a month of starting TCP — despite the fanfare and pseudoscience, it is that simple.
+See (inter tot alia) the Professor’s story

 Almost the only drugs that raise dopamine are MAOIs.